 INTERESTED IN SIGNING UP?

 Join our Advancing Net Zero course mail.
 This Course Mail Series is delivered in four easy-to-read emails.
-You will receive the first Course Mail in the series at 2.00pm on Friday 12 June and then every week over four weeks.
+You will receive one each week after you sign up.
+Once you receive the emails you can read the information when and where it suits you.
 Read more.

 (1) Any emissions associated with the energy and water used to run a building are known as ‘operational carbon’.
 These emissions are mostly from the electricity or gas used to heat and cool the building and run any appliances within.

-(2) The Advancing Net Zero Commitment focuses on operational emissions (scope 1 and 2 energy related emissions) of buildings over which the signatory (city or company) has direct control.
+(2) The Net Zero Carbon Buildings Commitment focuses on operational emissions (scope 1 and 2 energy related emissions) of buildings over which the signatory (city or company) has direct control.

 (4) A report by PWC shows that 58% of millennials would avoid working in a particular business sector if it had a negative image.
 The recently launched “Ecological Awakening” manifesto has already been signed by more than 32,000 students and young graduates declaring that they would not work for organisations that do not place environmental protection at the heart of their activities.